mdrmuhaimin/Hasan_VC_Thesis/Muhaimin_Finalised_Thesis.md

 ### Opportunity Description

-The global Muslim travel market is projected to exceed **$225B by 2028** ([Cresent Rating][17]), with Hajj and Umrah as its most logistically complex and spiritually significant segments.
+The global Muslim travel market is projected to exceed **$225B by 2028** ([CrescentRating][17]), with Hajj and Umrah as its most logistically complex and spiritually significant segments.
 While booking flights and packages has largely digitized, the *in-destination experience* remains fragmented, offline, and dependent on unverified, often overpriced local operators.

 ### Core Problem